danishraza12/XordMyReadsAssignment/README.md

 # Heroku deployment branch

-This branch has been used to deploy app to Heroku and does not contain yarn.lock file
+This branch has been used to deploy app to Heroku and does not contain the yarn.lock file

 # MyReads Project